William Lee Stoddart: Personal life

 Stoddart married Mary Elizabeth Powell in Atlanta in 1898, and they settled in Maywood, New Jersey.
 After approximately a decade of living together, they separated, which became the subject of scandal in the New York newspapers.
 On November 1, 1909, Mary Stoddart sued for divorce alleging "extreme cruelty."
 William Stoddart filed a countersuit, alleging that his wife's attraction to one of his friends, Robert L. Shape, had led to the marital breakdown.
 During this era, marital breakdowns were considered scandalous, and The New York Times published three intimately personal letters from Mrs. Stoddart to Mr. Stoddart, in which she begged for a legal separation and financial support.

 According to Stoddart's obituary, the divorce occurred in 1908.
 However, when one considers the two articles published in 1909, describing the divorce lawsuit and countersuit, it is likely that 1909 was the year the divorce was actually finalized.

 On July 19, 1923, at Asheville, North Carolina, William Stoddart remarried.
-His second wife, Sabra (Wheless) Ballinger, died in 1934.
+His second wife, Sabra (Wheless) Ballinger, died eleven years later.

-Stoddart spent his final years in Larchmont, New York and died of a stroke on October 2, 1940, at the age of 71 at a New Rochelle hospital.
+Stoddart spent his final years in Larchmont, New York, and died of a stroke on October 2, 1940, at the age of 71 at a New Rochelle hospital.